 Interested students, who are transitioning military members or veterans, must have at least a cumulative 2.5 GPA and a regionally-accredited baccalaureate degree to be considered for admission into the program.
 If accepted into the Workforce Development Program, students educational expenses will be covered.

-Admissions deadline for the Fall 2021 semester is July 1.
+Admissions deadline for the Summer 2022 semester is April 1.
 Email us for more information or if you have additional questions about the program.

 The Cyber Workforce Transition Program is Augusta University's pathway in the CyberSkills2Work initiative.
 Geared towards transitioning military members, participants in the Cyber Workforce Transition Program can receive our Cyber Defender Certificate as well as qualify to take the CompTIA Network+ and CompTIA Security+ certification tests.

 Required courses to complete the Cyber Defender Certificate include:

 In addition to these four courses, students must choose two of the following electives:

 The Cyber Defender Certificate can be completed in three semesters, although course offerings for the summer semester are limited.
 Students may opt to roll to the following semester for a more comprehensive selection of classes in order to complete the certificate.